Due to constant changes in the Facebook marketing ecosystem, it can be stressful to ensure that your paid ads are delivering the desired performance.

 - Fitness – 1.01 percent

-These industries usually feature models and great quality visuals in their ads, and it’s no surprise that their ads perform better on Facebook.
-Another factor contributing to the high CTR is that these industries frequently offer sales and promotions that encourage people to click their ads.
+These industries usually feature models and great-quality visuals in their ads, and it’s no surprise that their ads perform better on Facebook.
+Another factor contributing to the high CTR is that these industries frequently offer sales and promotions encouraging people to click their ads.

-The industry with the lowest click-through rate is Employment & job services at 0.47 percent.
+The industry with the lowest click-through rate is Employment & Job Training at 0.47 percent.
 Facebook may not be the perfect network for job seekers, and advertisers should consider other platforms like LinkedIn.
 It’s closely followed by Finance & Insurance (0.56 percent), Customer Services (0.62 percent), and Home Improvement (0.70 percent).

 2. Average cost per click on Facebook

-Figure 2: Average cost per click by Industry.
-Source – Instapage
+Figure 2: Average cost per click per month.
+Source – AdEspresso